-The socio-economic environment has the potential to be affected by the construction related activities for the WTP project by:
+The socio-economic environment has the potential to be affected by the construction related activities for the WWTP project by:

-- Construction of the WTP is likely to have positive impacts on the local and regional economy in terms of employment.
-During construction, numerous contractors will be hired to complete the various phases of construction and it is expected that a portion of the construction workforce will be hired locally; - Construction activities and increased traffic may disrupt the public access to the ball field, wharf and boat launch, NB walking trail; and, - Safety of the public (i.e., general users of the Oromocto waterfront) is a concern.
+- Construction of the WWTP is likely to have positive impacts on the local and regional economy in terms of employment.
+During construction, numerous contractors will be hired to complete the various phases of construction and it is expected that a portion of the construction workforce will be hired locally; - Construction activities and increased traffic may disrupt the public access to the NB walking trail; and, - Safety of the public (i.e., military personnel at the Base and general public) is a concern.

-The potential effects of the construction of the WTP on the local socio-economic environment are expected to be limited due to land access disruption but positive due to job creation.
+The potential effects of the construction of the WWTP on the local socio-economic environment are expected to be limited due to land access disruption but positive due to job creation.

-The following mitigative measures will be employed prior to construction to reduce the potential for impact on the socio-economic (recreational users) environment:
+The following mitigative measures will be employed prior to construction to reduce the potential for impact on the socio-economic environment;

-- A traffic plan will be completed prior to construction; - Proper signage will be posted to re-direct traffic to the alternate access road located east of the proposed project (refer to Figure 2-2); - Fencing will be installed around the perimeter of the worksite to prior to construction to prevent the public from accessing the project area during construction.
+- A traffic plan will be completed prior to construction; - Proper signage will be posted to re-direct traffic where necessary; - Fencing will be installed around the perimeter of the worksite to prior to construction to prevent the public from accessing the project area during construction.